NIDHINgl/Open-Fin-Test/README.md

 ## How to run

-Pull the source code and run `npm install` to install all the dependency files
+Pull the source code from `master` branch and run `npm install` to install all the dependency files

 ## Development server